 return all_tweets

-For content research and benchmark studies, sorting by popularity matters more than chronology.
-Combine order: "popular" with min_retweets: and -filter:nativeretweets to surface the original tweets that actually moved the needle in a given period.
+For content research, sort by popularity rather than chronology.
+Combine order: "popular" with min_retweets: and -filter:nativeretweets to surface the original tweets that actually moved in a given period instead of a flood of retweets.

 const API_KEY = "YOUR_API_KEY";